 PS1 variable is a type of environment variable that defines the generation and customization of the content of the primary prompt that appears while interacting with the Bash shell.
 Actually, PS1 stands for Prompt String 1.
 It specifies how the prompt appears before you type a new command in your terminal.
 Moreover, you can modify this PS1 variable and customize the prompt’s appearance.

 In Bash, the backslash-escape sequences are used to represent the special behavior of specific characters.
-And you can use these backslash-escape characters to customize the command prompt string.
-Here are some commonly used backslash-escape characters in Bash:
+And you can use these backslash-escape characters to customize the PS1 Bash variable.
+Here are some commonly used backslash-escape characters used in PS1 variable in Bash:

 Description